Network asset conversions are currently suspended. All the details can be found here

 The easiest way to think about Haven transactions is to think of the deposits (inputs) in a balance like individual bank notes.

 If you deposit 2 lots of 10 XHV to your vault then they are counted as 2x 10 XHV ‘notes’

 The same principle applies when using any of the Haven xAssets within the network.
-So if you want to transfer 5 XHV from a 10 XHV ‘note’ you lock up the change until the transaction is complete.
-Once finished you then receive your change of 5 XHV.
+So if you want to transfer 6 XHV from a 10 XHV ‘note’ you lock up the change until the transaction is complete (~20 mins).
+Once finished you then receive your change of 4 XHV.

 HAVEN HINT– When you add a balance to your vault it is worth dividing it up into smaller deposits so that you have lots of smaller ‘notes’ rather than one big one.
 For example if you have 500 XHV you might want to divide it up into 5 x 100 XHV ‘notes’.
-This means that when you go to make a transaction it doesn’t lock up the entire balance until it has completed.
+This means that when you go to make a transaction it doesn’t lock up the entire balance until the 20 mins has elapsed..